Learn how to merge and split texts in the Scrivener Binder to make your projects easier to structure.

 Merge and Split Files in the Scrivener Binder

 The Scrivener Binder lets you organize your projects in texts and folders, and you can use these texts for chapters, sections, or even scenes.
-As your project progress, you may want to combine certain texts, or split others, as you refine your project and its direction.
+We discussed this in Use Folders and Texts to Power Up the Scrivener Binder.
+As your project progresses, you may want to combine certain texts, or split others, as you refine your project and its direction.